MudasirIqbal-Rana/Cradit_Card_Fraud_detection/README.md

 Splits data into training & testing sets

-Trains a Linear Regression model
+Trains a Multiple Linear Regression model

 Saves the trained model as .pkl file